Sonia Sotomayor: Abortion

 In the 2002 decision Center for Reproductive Law and Policy v.
-Bush, Sotomayor upheld the Bush administration's implementation of the Mexico City Policy, which states that "the United States will no longer contribute to separate nongovernmental organizations which perform or actively promote abortion as a method of family planning in other nations."
+Bush, Sotomayor upheld the Bush administration's implementation of the Mexico City Policy, which is that "the United States will no longer contribute to separate nongovernmental organizations which perform or actively promote abortion as a method of family planning in other nations."
 Sotomayor held that the policy did not constitute a violation of equal protection, as "the government is free to favor the anti-abortion position over the pro-choice position, and can do so with public funds."

 First Amendment rights

 In Pappas v.
 Giuliani (2002), Sotomayor dissented from her colleagues' ruling that the New York Police Department could terminate from his desk job an employee who sent racist materials through the mail.
-Sotomayor argued that the First Amendment protected speech by the employee "away from the office, on [his] own time", even if that speech was "offensive, hateful, and insulting", and that therefore the employee's First Amendment claim should have gone to trial rather than being dismissed on summary judgment.
+She argued that the First Amendment protected speech by the employee "away from the office, on [his] own time", even if that speech was "offensive, hateful, and insulting", and that therefore the employee's First Amendment claim should have gone to trial rather than being dismissed on summary judgment.

 In 2005, Sotomayor wrote the opinion for United States v.
 Quattrone.
 Frank Quattrone had been on trial on charges of obstructing investigations related to technology IPOs.
-After the first trial ended in a deadlocked jury and a mistrial, some members of the media had wanted to publish the names of the jurors deciding Quattrone's case, and a district court had issued an order barring the publication, even though their names had previously been disclosed in open court.
+After his first trial ended in a deadlocked jury and a mistrial, some members of the media had wanted to publish the names of the jurors deciding the case, and a district court had issued an order barring the publication, even though their names had previously been disclosed in open court.
 In United States v.
-Quattrone, Sotomayor wrote the opinion for the Second Circuit panel striking down this order on First Amendment grounds, stating that the media should be free to publish the names of the jurors.
+Quattrone, Sotomayor wrote the opinion for the Second Circuit panel striking down this order on First Amendment grounds, saying that the media was free to publish the names.
 Sotomayor held that although it was important to protect the fairness of the retrial, the district court's order was an unconstitutional prior restraint on free speech and violated the right of the press "to report freely on events that transpire in an open courtroom".

 In 2008, Sotomayor was on a three-judge panel in Doninger v.
-Niehoff that unanimously affirmed, in an opinion written by Second Circuit Judge Debra Livingston, the district court's judgment that Lewis S. Mills High School did not violate the First Amendment rights of a student when it barred her from running for student government after she called the superintendent and other school officials "douchebags" in a blog post written while off-campus that encouraged students to call an administrator and "piss her off more".
-Judge Livingston held that the district judge did not abuse her discretion in holding that the student's speech "foreseeably create[d] a risk of substantial disruption within the school environment", which is the precedent in the Second Circuit for when schools may regulate off-campus speech.
+Niehoff that unanimously affirmed, in an opinion by Second Circuit Judge Debra Livingston, the district court's judgment that Lewis S. Mills High School did not violate a student's First Amendment rights when it barred her from running for student government after she called the superintendent and other school officials "douchebags" in a blog post written while off-campus that encouraged students to call an administrator and "piss her off more".
+Livingston held that the district judge did not abuse her discretion in holding that the student's speech "foreseeably create[d] a risk of substantial disruption within the school environment", which is the precedent in the Second Circuit for when schools may regulate off-campus speech.
 Although Sotomayor did not write this opinion, she has been criticized by some who disagree with it.